forrestthewoods/lib_fts/readme.md

 #### What is this?
 My personal take on [STB](https://github.com/nothings/stb) style file libraries.
 Small librabries in one or two files that can be trivially drag'n'dropped into an existing project.

+No convoluted build systems.
+No dependency rabbit holes.
+Easy to read, easy to use.

 #### What license?
-Public domain.
-Do what you want.
+All source code is public domain.
+Do whatever you want.

 #### What is FTS?
 My initials; Forrest Thomas Smith.

 #### What language is used?
 Several!
-Expect to see at least C++, C#, and JavaScript.
+C++ is the baseline.
 Multiple language implementations are provided where appropriate.

 #### Why C++ and not C?
 Because "proper" open source C code is full of gross macros and defines.
 I'd rather write simple code in a C++ namespace and call it a day.